-Complete this subject in your first semester in a shared study experience alongside every student commencing their Melbourne BA
+- Complete this subject in your first semester in a shared study experience alongside other students commencing their Melbourne BA

-Learn how Arts research drives innovation and understanding in areas including sustainability, indigeneity, technology, and diversity and inclusion
+- Learn how Arts research leads to real-world impact by driving innovation and understanding in areas including sustainability, indigeneity, technology, and diversity and inclusion

-Develop, pitch and deliver a collaborative research project prompted by an item from our New Futures catalogue
+- Develop and deliver a collaborative research project prompted by one of our New Futures objects

-Learn directly from academic experts about their own research projects and process
+- Build connections with academic experts and learn about their own research projects and processes

-Access helpful resources, such as skills and mental health supports, that can help you succeed during your BA journey and assist you in becoming job-ready.
+- Access the University’s resources, such as academic skills and mental health support, that can help you succeed in your BA journey.

 Video: See the world through fresh eyes with Arts Discovery